 Board of Scientific Counselors

 The purpose of the Boards of Scientific Counselors is to secure unbiased and objective evaluations of the intramural research programs and work of individual scientists.
 Expert scientists from outside NIH participate as members of this review group.
 The Board of Scientific Counselors of the Clinical Center was established in October 1990.
-The Board advises the NIH director, NIH deputy director for intramural research and the Clinical Center director regarding the organization's intramural clinical research programs though periodic visits to the laboratories to assess the research, progress, evaluation, productivity, and performance of staff scientists.
+The Board advises the NIH director, NIH deputy director for intramural research and the Clinical Center CEO regarding the organization's intramural clinical research programs though periodic visits to the laboratories to assess the research, progress, evaluation, productivity, and performance of staff scientists.

 Medical Executive Committee

-This committee serves to advise the Clinical Center director on the clinical aspects of operations and develops policies governing medical care standards in the Clinical Center.
+This committee serves to advise the Clinical Center CEO on the clinical aspects of operations and develops policies governing medical care standards in the Clinical Center.
 The Medical Executive Committee is made up of clinical directors of the NIH intramural clinical research programs.
 The group meets twice a month.

 Patient Advisory Group

 A major source of patient feedback is the Patient Advisory Group (PAG), a forum established in 1998 and open to all patients and their families.
-The PAG meets semiannually, and as needed, with the director of the Clinical Center and senior staff to discuss issues of concern and make recommendations to improve efforts for providing the highest quality research and patient care services.
+The PAG meets semiannually, and as needed, with the CEO of the Clinical Center and senior staff to discuss issues of concern and make recommendations to improve efforts for providing the highest quality research and patient care services.